vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/pages/cache-control-settings.md

 ---
 Cache-control headers are directives used in HTTP responses to specify caching parameters for a client.
 These headers help in improving performance and reducing server load by allowing clients to cache resources locally for a certain period and serve stale content while updating it in the background, thus minimizing the impact of network latency.
 You can find more details in the [AWS documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).

-The [Rewriter](https://developers.vtex.com/docs/apps/vtex.rewriter) and the [Render Server](https://developers.vtex.com/docs/apps/vtex.render-server) apps offer settings that allow merchants to control the cache behavior when Cache-control headers are used.
-The Rewriter app is responsible for Product Detail Pages (PDP) and Product Listing Pages (PLP), while the Render Server app is responsible for the homepage and landing pages.
+The [Render Server](https://developers.vtex.com/docs/apps/vtex.render-server) app offer settings that allow merchants to control the cache behavior when Cache-control headers are used.

-Follow the steps below to access and edit these apps’ settings:
+Follow the steps below to access and edit the app's settings:

 1. On VTEX Admin, go to **Apps** > **Extensions Hub** > **App Management**.
-2. Search for **Rewriter** or **Render Server**, depending on the app you want to configure.
+2. Search for **Render Server**.
-3. In the corresponding app’s box, click on ⚙ **Settings**.
+3. In the app's box, click on ⚙ **Settings**.
 4. Edit the fields as you want.
 For details about each field, see the table below.
 5. Click on **Save**.

-By default, these apps have defined times to update the cache, and the following settings allow you to override these times.
+By default, the Render Server app has defined times to update the cache, and the following settings allow you to override these times.

 |Name|Type|Description|
 |-|-|-|